IgnjatRadojicic/Plantitask/README.md

   └─ docker compose up -d --remove-orphans
 ```

 **The deploy directory is synced explicitly.** The compose stack lives in a fixed directory because it holds the `.env` and the named volumes. `actions/checkout` writes to the runner's `_work` directory, which the compose steps never touch, so without an explicit `git reset --hard origin/main` every deploy rebuilt stale code and reported success.
 That bug shipped old images behind green checkmarks until it was found.
+The same fix also had to copy `Plantitask.Contracts` into both Dockerfiles, which built fine locally through the solution but could not resolve inside the container.

 **Build before teardown.** Images build first so the running containers keep serving until the new ones are ready, which avoids the downtime of a `compose down` up front.